 Mike first became aware of the benefit of having a tire pressure monitoring system when he drove solo and regionally for one motor carrier.
-(See a photo at right of this device installed on the rim of an outside trailer tire.)

 He was preparing to take off after his mandatory 10-hour rest break as soon as he finished his pre-trip inspection.